This page details bugs of Blast Thru.

 Two fade outs to high score after completing all levels

 After finishing all 40 levels (10 in the shareware version), the game fades over white instead of black to the high score table.
 However, a black fade is previously done, and an additional white fade afterwards, looking bad as the last level screen becomes visible again for a short time.

 Not enough space for lives

 If you get an excessive number of extra lives, they will start to overlap the score on the left.
-This isn't really possible without either getting very, very lucky or cheating.
+This isn't really possible without cheating or getting very lucky, though.